MeggieR/PIZZA-SALES-REPORT/README.md

 # PIZZA-SALES-REPORT
-A powerBi project for Pizza sales
+A SQL and powerBi project for Pizza sales